 In January of 2015 a new law was enacted which requires California notarizations to have the following disclosure “A notary public or other officer completing this certificate verifies only the identity of the individual who signed the document to which this certificate is attached, and not the truthfulness, accuracy, or validity of that document.”
 The purpose of this is to inform the public and people who receive notarized documents that the notarization does not actually create a legal document, make it valid, or mean that everything in the document is true.
 It only verifies that people signed the documents.

-If you are concerned with creating a legal document, or ensuring the validity of a document.
+If you are concerned with creating a legal document or ensuring the validity of a document.
 Consult a lawyer.
-As a Notary will not make a document legal, and they cannot attest to the validity or legality of a document.
+A Notary will not make a document legal, and they cannot attest to the validity or legality of a document.